-Harvard Law School's Emmett Environmental Law and Policy Clinic submits the

-Peter Raven in response to the Petition of Pacific Legal Foundation, et al. ("PLF"), for Rule-

-Making under the Administrative Procedure Act (the "Petition"), which was submitted on
+Harvard Law School's Emmett Environmental Law and Policy Clinic submits the following comments on behalf of James Mallet, Paul Ehrlich, Frank Gill, John McCormack, and Peter Raven in response to the Petition of Pacific Legal Foundation, et al. ("PLF"), for Rule-Making under the Administrative Procedure Act (the "Petition"), which was submitted on November 10, 2017 to the United States Department of Interior, the United States Department of

-November 10, 2017 to the United States Department of Interior, the United States Department of definitions of "species" and "subspecies" under the Endangered Species Act ("ESA" or "the
+Commerce, the United States Fish and Wildlife Service, and the National Marine Fisheries Service (collectively, "the Services").
+The Petition asks the Services to promulgate regulatory definitions of "species" and "subspecies" under the Endangered Species Act ("ESA" or "the Act").